-- There should be a clear physical separation of dirty and clean equipment and processes. - All areas should securely restrict access to all but essential staff. - All areas should be adequately equipped with medical-grade wipe-able surfaces and storage and areas should be uncluttered. - All signage and notices should be kept to a minimum, be of relevance and laminated or within a wipe-able folder. - Ventilation and extraction to these areas should ensure that staff are protected from exposure to fumes from hazardous chemicals. - Personal protective equipment, spillage kit and first aid kit (including eye wash) should be accessible at all times. - Chemicals should be stored in accordance with their product sheets and the storage area clearly labelled to indicate the content. - There should be a separate hand washing sink in addition to the endoscope cleaning sinks.
+- Whether the unit occupies a single room or two rooms, there should be a clear separation of dirty and clean equipment and processes. - Where single rooms are in operation, care should be taken to avoid splash contamination between clean and dirty areas. - All areas should securely restrict access to all but essential staff. - All areas should be adequately equipped with medical-grade wipeable surfaces and storage and areas should be uncluttered. - All signage and notices should be kept to a minimum, be of relevance and laminated or within a wipeable folder. - Ventilation and extraction to these areas should ensure that staff are protected from exposure to fumes from hazardous chemicals. - Personal protective equipment, spillage kit and first aid kit (including eye wash) should be accessible at all times. - Chemicals should be stored in accordance with their product sheets and the storage area clearly labelled to indicate the content. - There should be a separate hand washing sink in addition to the endoscope cleaning sinks.
 Dedicated clean areas should also have accessible hand washing facilities, which may be in the clean room or just outside. - The numbers of sinks needed for manual cleaning of equipment will depend on the size of the unit.
 However, there should be a minimum of one double sink with double drainer which should be of adequate height to prevent back-related injuries.
 Evidence should be demonstrated of appropriate risk assessment. - Adequate and appropriate equipment to perform manual cleaning processes should be readily available and protected from splash contamination around sink areas. - All endoscope reprocessing should be automated.
-All endoscope washer disinfectors (EWDs) must be in good working order and compliant with the relevant ENISO 15883 (Part 1 & 4) as assessed by an authorising engineer (Decontamination) (AED). - Following reprocessing, endoscopes that are not to be used within 3 hours should be stored in a medical grade storage unit to be reprocessed prior to next use or in an endoscope drying/storage cabinet (Compliant to EN 16442) according to manufacturer's instructions with maximum storage periods validated by the unit.
-Lockable endoscope storage must be in a dedicated clean area. - Lockable storage should be available for any dirty equipment awaiting transfer to sterile services.
+All endoscope washer disinfectors (EWDs) must be in good working order and compliant with the relevant health building memorandum (HTM) as assessed by an authorising engineer (Decontamination) (AED). - Following reprocessing, endoscopes that are not to be used within 3 hours should be stored in a medical grade storage unit to be reprocessed prior to next use or in an endoscope drying/storage cabinet according to manufacturer's instructions with maximum storage periods validated by the unit.
+Lockable endoscope storage must be in a dedicated clean area. - Storage should be available for any dirty equipment awaiting transfer to sterile services.